-What I want you to know about being a foster mother
+What I want you to know about living with a hoarder

 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .